ellysh/dota2-combo-bots/README.md

 ## Contributing

+I will be glad to any help with the development of this project.

+If you are familiar with Lua scripting, you can help with the code development.
+Please, send you patches via email or make push commits on GitHub.

+If you are a game expert, you can help with filling the Database.
+You can send me your `Database.odt` file.
+Then I will use it to generate Lua scripts and merge new features in the project repository.

 ## Acknowledgements

 Thanks to [adamqqqplay](https://github.com/adamqqqplay) and his great [Ranked Matchmaking AI](https://github.com/adamqqqplay/dota2ai) project.
 Some of his ideas and concepts are used here.

+## Contacts

+You can ask any questions about usage of Combo Bots via email petrsum@gmail.com.